SDI-SoftwareDefinedInverter/TAPAS/README.md

 components on the board (see bill of materials).
 I hope you will have as much fun with TAPAS as we had making it.

-Dominic Buchstaller (concept & lead-design - TAPAS)
+Dominic Buchstaller (concept, community, lead-design - TAPAS)

 __Created by :__